2/29/2024

 Mark Wang

-Yeah, look, it's you know, when you look at it, it's really pretty much related to the U.S. mainland is where we're seeing more of the impact.
-And it's more again with the new buyers.
-Our owners are, we're really in good shape with our owner base.
+Yeah, look, when you look at it, it's really pretty much related to the U.S. mainland is where we're seeing more of the impact.
+And it's more, again, with the new buyers.
+Our owners are in really good shape with our owner base.
 We've got a great base of owners.
-And when you combine, you know, now the blue-green owners, we've got a strong base of, you know, recurring revenue that's coming through that part of the business.
+And when you combine now the blue-green owners, we've got a strong base of recurring revenue that's coming through that part of the business.
 We've seen a little bit of pullback that's still above our historical levels.
-And so, we're seeing more of that.
 Where we're seeing most of it is around our new buyers.
-And I have to say, you know, I talked about it.
-I just mentioned that there was, you know, I think some execution, better execution opportunities on our side.
-But, you know, Dan mentioned the macro.
-We've got, you know, the inflationary pressures out there and rates that have moved.
-And essentially, you know, that's put some pressure on people's ability to deal with their essential payments.
+And I have to say, I talked about it.
+I just mentioned that there was, I think, some execution, better execution opportunities on our side.
+But Dan mentioned the macro.
+We've got the inflationary pressures out there and rates that have moved.
+And essentially, that's put some pressure on people's ability to deal with their essential payments.
 But the other side of it is we grew our tour flow last year, our new buyer tour flow by 22%.
 And that put a lot of pressure on our new agents, right?
 That's a lot to digest in a short period of time.
-And so, what we did is we actually, we started dialing back on a few of our lower producing channels starting in the middle of the year.
-And hence, we reduced the amount of new buyers coming through the system as the year went on.
+And so what we did is we actually started dialing back on a few of our lower producing channels starting in the middle of the year.
+And hence, we reduced the amount of new virus coming through the system as the year went on.
 Our expectations is now we've dialed some of those back up.
-We're still seeing a bit of softness there.
-But, you know, long term, you know, we still believe, as Dan alluded to earlier, we're going to grow our contract sales of, you know, we probably weighted heavier toward BPG than it will be to tour flow this year.
-And a lot of that is due to that we're lapping software ops.
+We're still seeing a bit of softness there, but, you know, long-term, you know, we still believe, as Dan alluded to earlier, we're going to grow our contract sales, you know, approximately 6% to 7%.
+We probably weighted heavier toward VPG than it will be to TourFlow this year, and a lot of that is due to that we're lapping software comps, so.

 speaker

-So.
 Okay, that is helpful.
-And then, you know, as you look out with the package pipeline, you mentioned, I think, over 500,000 tours on the books.
-Can you give us a sense, you know, the cadence of that?
-Or is it more, are we more back end loaded?
-Is it more, just trying to get a sense for, you know, level of conviction and kind of what you're expecting this year on tour flow and how that relates to what you've got on the books right now?
+And then, you know, as you look out with the package pipeline you mentioned, I think over 500,000 tours on the books, can you give us a sense, you know, the cadence of that?
+Or is it more back-end loaded?
+Is it more just trying to get a sense for, you know, level of conviction and kind of what you're expecting this year on tour flow and how that relates to what you've got on the books right now?

 speaker